Hypertriglyceridemia (Type IV)

 |---|---|

-| Organs | Liver synthesizes and secretes VLDL particles rich in triglycerides. |
+Liver tissue synthesizes and secretes VLDL particles that carry triglycerides into circulation. | |

-| Cells | Hepatocytes produce very low-density lipoproteins (VLDL) that carry triglycerides in the blood. |
+| Cells | Hepatocytes produce very low-density lipoproteins (VLDL) that carry triglycerides in Type IV hypertriglyceridemia. |

-| Adipocytes store triglycerides and release free fatty acids during lipolysis. | |
+Adipocytes store triglycerides and release free fatty acids that contribute to elevated plasma triglycerides. | |

-| Macrophages can uptake lipoproteins and contribute to inflammation in atherosclerosis. | |
+Macrophages can accumulate lipids and contribute to inflammation in vascular tissues. | |

-| Apolipoprotein C-II acts as a cofactor for lipoprotein lipase activation. | |
+Apolipoprotein C-II acts as a cofactor for lipoprotein lipase and is important for triglyceride clearance. | |

 Pharmacological Treatments